mdmoreau/flextabs/README.md

 - CSS media queries control multi (accordion) and single (tabs) toggle views
 - Minimal styling makes it easy to integrate into any design
 - Dependency free (no jQuery)
-- Lightweight at well under 2k for both CSS and JavaScript before minification and gzip
+- Lightweight at under 2k for both CSS and JavaScript before minification and gzip
 - Works in modern browsers that support flexbox (IE 10+)
 - Keyboard accessible
 - Logical structuring when CSS and JavaScript are disabled

 ## Install

+### Standard

 Include flextabs CSS: